vivek-bombatkar/DataWorksSummit2018_Spark_ML/README.md

 - spark.ml provides higher-level API built on top of DataFrames for constructing ML pipelines.

-is the new implementation + Pipelines + Dataframes + Easier to construct a practical machine learning pipeline
+ML is the new implementation + Pipelines + Dataframes + Easier to construct a practical machine learning pipeline

 <br>